Zelenskyy calls liberation of Kherson 'beginning of the end'

 Biden said he expected things to slow down somewhat militarily “because of the winter months and the inability to move as easily around.”

-In the past two months, Ukraine’s military claimed to have retaken dozens of towns and villages north of the city of Kherson, which is a key gateway to the Crimean Peninsula to the south.
+In the past two months, Ukraine’s military claimed to have retaken dozens of towns and villages north of the city of Kherson, a key gateway to Crimea to the south.

 But the grinding war continued — with shelling, civilian casualties and each side reporting gains.

-The Russian Defense Ministry said its forces had completely captured the village of Pavlivka in the eastern Donetsk region.
-Multiple Ukrainian officials have reported heavy battles in the area in recent weeks.
+The Russian Defense Ministry said its forces had captured the village of Pavlivka in the eastern Donetsk region.
+Multiple Ukrainian officials have reported heavy battles there in recent weeks.

+The official, who spoke on condition of anonymity to provide the U.S. military assessment, said Russia continues to hit civilian infrastructure, including the electrical grid, and the U.S. has no reason to believe Moscow will let up on its attacks any time soon.

+Asked if the U.S. will scale back its weapons contributions to Kyiv as winter takes hold, and fighting is likely to level off a bit, the official said Washington will continue to work with allies to ensure it has what it needs and that air defense systems will be an ongoing priority.

-Associated Press writers John Leicester in Kyiv, Hanna Arhirova in Odesa, Ukraine, and Aamer Madhani in Washington contributed.
+Associated Press writers John Leicester in Kyiv, Hanna Arhirova in Odesa, Ukraine, and Aamer Madhani and Lolita Baldor in Washington contributed.

 Follow AP’s coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine